mlabbe/jfdi/readme.md

 ### Versus Makefiles ###

+JFDI is meant for tiny projects.
+It does not have a dependency graph and it does not support incremental building.

 On Windows, GNU Make brings in a Unix runtime (via Cygwin, MSYS2, etc.) which can take up a gigabyte.
 Furthermore, it handles fork() poorly and whether it uses Unix paths is install-dependent.
 The official GNU Make binary is over a decade old and does not work on modern Windows.

 GNU Make is, arguably, overkill for smaller projects.

+JFDI is a standalone script or executable capable of performing shell-like commands portably.
+Thanks to Python's extensive standard library, this includes things like recursively creating directories and zipping up files.

 ### Versus Batch Files ###